How Young Is Too Young For Laser Eye Surgery?

 “He had been using contact lenses, and glasses for driving for some time; but he really wanted to have his sight corrected with Laser Eye Surgery for ages.”

-However, like many young people, Thomas would have to wait a while, before the procedure could be carried out in complete safety.
+However, like many young people, Thomas would have to wait a while before the procedure could be carried out in complete safety.

-“The reason that we don’t treat some younger people is because there are some underlying medical conditions of the eye that don’t present themselves until a certain age.
+The reason that we don’t treat some younger people is that there are some underlying medical conditions of the eye that don’t present themselves until a certain age.

-“The genetic condition known as keratoconus is the main one.
+The genetic condition known as keratoconus is the main one.
 It is something that you are born with but which won’t show up until your eyes and body are more mature.
-In this condition the cornea becomes weak and begins to thin on its own.
-A laser, used to re shape it could cause it to become unstable resulting in possible problems in later life.
+In this condition, the cornea becomes weak and begins to thin on its own.
+A laser, used to reshape it could cause it to become unstable resulting in possible problems in later life.

-“That is why we are so careful to check for this condition — on average it affects one person in 2,000 and is especially common in people who wear glasses.
-It can be hard to pick up the extremely subtle early signs of this disease in the young — in older people it will show itself in the cornea.”
+That is why we are so careful to check for this condition — on average it affects one person in 2,000 and is especially common in people who wear glasses.
+It can be hard to pick up the extremely subtle early signs of this disease in the young — in older people, it will show itself in the cornea.”

-Thomas Beedell, had his first eye checks to see if he could have Laser Eye Surgery in his late teens and still by the age of 21 his prescription was not considered sufficiently stable for the procedure.
+Thomas had his first eye checks to see if he could have Laser Eye Surgery in his late teens, and unfortunately, by the age of 21, his prescription was not considered sufficiently stable for the procedure.